KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 ## What about larger devices?

-A mobile only menu isn't much use these days is it?
-So using a few `min-width` media queries we'll turn this menu into a responsive mobile first menu.
+A mobile only menu isn’t much use these days is it?
+So using a few `min-width` media queries we’ll turn this menu into a responsive mobile first menu.

 ```css
 @media (min-width: 31.25em) {